JMousqueton/CTI-MSTeams-Bot/README.md

 ## ToDo

 * ~~Modify code to accept RSS Feed without "pubdate" but dc:date~~
-* Extract the RSS Feeds from the main program to an external configuration files.
+* ~~Extract the RSS Feeds from the main program to an external configuration files~~
 * ~~Add more sources~~

 ## Credit
 This was made by smelly__vx over a slow and boring weekend.
 We hope it provides some value to your channel and/or organization.

+Thanks to my fellow students from [🏴‍☠️ Ecole 2600](https://www.ecole2600.com) for the support and advice during nights 😛